conestack/cone.app/docs/source/ajax.rst

 Actions
 -------

-As described in the documentation of ``bdajax``, it does not ship the server implementation performing ajax actions.
+``bdajax``  does not ship with server implementation performing ajax actions.
+For details follow up to the bdajax-documentation

-The server side implementation is located at ``cone.app.browser.ajax.ajax_tile``.
+Server side implementation is located at ``cone.app.browser.ajax.ajax_tile``.
 It renders the tile registered by action name.
 AJAX continuation definitions are read from ``request.environ['cone.app.continuation']``.
 If an uncaught exception is